-Easter is coming, y’all, and it’s time to make not only some traditional Easter recipes but some fun kid-friendly recipes too!
 This Easter bunny hill cake is a cute Easter cake for kids your family will enjoy making and eating together!
+It’s one of my favorite easy Easter cake ideas.
+I think you’ll really enjoy it!

 You can make this guy with store-bought cake and frosting or start from scratch with this old-fashioned 1-2-3-4-yellow cake and American buttercream frosting.

 Find more Fun Easter Desserts here, you guys.